superctr/ctrmml/mml_ref.md

 #### Channel mapping
 -	`ABCDEF` FM channels 1-6.
 -	`GHI` PSG tone channels 1-3.
+Channel `I` may be used for FM3 special mode.
 -	`J` PSG noise channel.
+-	`KL` PCM channels 2-3.
--   `KLMNOP` Dummy channels.
+-   `MNOP` Dummy channels.
 May be used for FM3 special mode.

 Channels `F`, `K` and `L` can play PCM instruments.
 PCM always takes priority over the FM at channel 6 (`F`).
 If `#platform` is set to `mdsdrv`, software